Written by Karen Selby, RN | Medically Reviewed By Dr. Marcelo DaSilva | Edited By Walter Pacheco | Last Update: July 8, 2024

 • Adverse reaction to anesthesia

-Originally, researchers voiced concerns about tumor seeding after thoracoscopy.
+Researchers initially voiced concerns about tumor seeding after thoracoscopy.
 This rare complication involves unintentional tumor spread as doctors pull cancerous cells into unaffected areas while manipulating the camera.
-One study from 1995 determined that radiation therapy could be used to prevent tumor seeding.
-Out of 20 patients who received a total of 38 thoracoscopies, preventative radiation therapy resulted in zero instances of tumor seeding.
+One study determined that radiation therapy could prevent tumor seeding, the post-surgical complication of tumors forming at the surgical site.
+Thanks to preventative radiation therapy, there were zero instances of radiation seeding after the study’s 38 thoracoscopies.

 Thoracoscopy Research

-In the U.S. and abroad, research has demonstrated this procedure is a vital tool for diagnosing mesothelioma.
-Numerous studies report that diagnostic thoracoscopy is simpler, safer, less painful and virtually just as reliable as thoracotomy.
+Research in the U.S. and abroad has demonstrated that this procedure is vital for diagnosing mesothelioma.
+Numerous studies report that diagnostic thoracoscopy is more straightforward, safer, less painful and virtually just as reliable as thoracotomy.

 In one study involving 188 patients with pleural mesothelioma, doctors performed a thoracoscopy to obtain biopsy samples.
 A French panel of mesothelioma specialists later tested the biopsy results in the lab and confirmed the presence of mesothelioma in all patients.

 Additionally, doctors were able to use tissue samples obtained during the procedure to identify the degree of cancer involvement in the patient’s visceral pleura, parietal pleura and diaphragm.
-The researchers were also able to determine the stage of cancer for each patient.
+The researchers could also determine the cancer stage for each patient.

 Another study conducted in China included 19 patients suspected of having pleural mesothelioma.
-Using thoracoscopy, researchers were able to correctly diagnose mesothelioma in nearly 95 percent of the cases studied.
+Researchers used thoracoscopy to correctly diagnose mesothelioma in nearly 95 percent of the cases studied.

 U.S. researchers performed a retrospective study of 95 patients with pleural mesothelioma.
-After analyzing each patient for their mesothelioma subtype, the researchers diagnosed 75 with epithelial mesothelioma and 12 with biphasic mesothelioma.
+After analyzing each patient’s mesothelioma subtype, the researchers diagnosed 75 with epithelial and 12 with biphasic mesothelioma.

-Thoracoscopy correctly identified the mesothelioma subtype in 94 percent of epithelial patients and 20 percent of biphasic patients.
-The study confirmed this procedure as a cornerstone of the diagnosis and staging of pleural mesothelioma, but found the technique to be less effective at identifying a patient’s histological subtype.
+Thoracoscopy correctly identified the mesothelioma subtype in 94% of epithelial and 20% of biphasic patients.
+The study confirmed this procedure as a cornerstone of diagnosing and staging pleural mesothelioma but found the technique less effective at identifying a patient’s histological subtype.

 In a 2016 study published in the Annals of Thoracic Medicine, Italian researchers evaluated the trends in the use of thoracoscopy for patients with mesothelioma and other thoracic diseases.

-They found the accuracy of the procedure for diagnosing cancer increased from 57 percent to nearly 80 percent from 1984 to 2013.
+They found that the accuracy of the procedure for diagnosing cancer increased from 57% to nearly 80% between 1984 and 2013.
 The study included 2,752 patients.
 Cancers, including pleural mesothelioma and lung cancer, represented more than half of the diagnoses.